HOW DO I START USING MY STAMPS?

 Gloopy Impressions - are usually a sign off too much ink.
 Try to apply ink in a gentle tap, building more as needed.
 Remember, it's always easier to add, than take away.
 It could also be a sign of ink that was left from a previous craft session.
 To be safe, clean your stamp thoroughly first, ensure it is dry, and then follow the above step for light inking.

 Uneven/Blotchy Impression - this could be a combination of many things, but the most common culprit is paper and/or ink type.
 Generally speaking, dye ink disperses much better than other forms of ink, leaving behind smooth coverage.
-Most dye ink will stamp a little blotchy at first, but it will even out right before your eyes!
-If you are using a good quality ink, and you still see spottiness, your paper is probably to blame.
+Most dye ink will stamp a little blotchy at first, but it will even out right before your eyes as it dries!
+If you are using a premium quality ink, and you still see spottiness, your paper is probably to blame.
 We recommend this paper for all of your stamping needs.

-Part of the Image is Not Stamping/Uneven Stamping - this is a common thing among clear stamps and it can be due to many things, such as an uneven stamping surface, rocking the stamp too much, or uneven ink application.
-To avoid this, we recommend using a foam pad under your paper (it provides cushioning and a better ink dispersion), especially with very fine detail stamps.
+Part of the Image is Not Stamping/Uneven Stamping - this is common among clear stamps and it can be due to many things, such as an uneven stamping surface, rocking the stamp too much, or uneven ink application.
+To avoid this, we recommend using a foam pad under your paper (it provides cushioning and a better ink dispersion), especially with very fine detail stamps or large solid area stamps.
 We also recommend using a stamp platform, like the MISTI, which can help even out your stamping surface, and allow you re-stamp an image, without having to line everything up again.
 It's a life saver in cases when impressions do not stamp properly.

 We hope these tips help, and we promise, they become second nature once you've used clear stamps a for a bit.
 For any other questions regarding troubleshooting, please reach out to us at hello@pigmentcraftco